javierelpianista/tf-ricpad/README.md

 # tf-ricpad

-A tool for solving the Thomas-Fermi equations using the Hankel-Padé method
+A tool for solving the Thomas-Fermi equations using the Hankel-Padé method.

 # Installation

 ## Requirements

-This program uses the following libraries:
+This program is intended to be run on GNU/Linux systes.
+It uses the following libraries:

-* boost
+* `Boost::multiprecision` (header only, included with regular Boost)
+* `Boost::program_options` (compiled library, some distros require separate installation)
-* Eigen
+* `Eigen3`
-* GMP
+* `GMP`
-* MPFR
+* `MPFR`

-Additionally, it requires cmake for installation
+Additionally, it requires cmake for installation.

 ## Instructions